johnsusek/framework-bridge/README.md

 See README in [macos-metadata-generator](https://github.com/johnsusek/macos-metadata-generator) repo for more details.

-### prune-jse

-Tries to automatically fill types in bridge files using swift compiler messages

-`node fillTypes.js`

-Attempts to compile swift jsexport classes and copies those that do build successfully to a destination directory.

-`node prune.js`

 # Dev

 * Edit metadata/frameworks.json if you are adding a new framework
 * Run gen-header, ast-builder and attribute-list-builder to populate tmp/ folders
 * Run macos-metadata-generator to populate swift/ folder
-* (Optional) Run fillTypes or prune
-* Add classes to test/classesToTest.js and testapp
+* Add classes to classesToTest.js and registration test app